richard358/employee-management-system/README.md

 # Employee Management System

-This is a web-based employee management system built with Flask and MySQL.
+This is a web-based employee management system built with Flask and PostgreSQL.

 ## Features
 - Add, edit, delete employee records